About REM sleep

 What is REM sleep?

-If deep sleep, restores the body, REM sleep restores the mind.
+If deep sleep restores the body, then REM sleep restores the mind.

 Apple developed their sleep stage algorithm using data from 858 volunteers, and then tested its accuracy on a separate set of 166 people who wore both an Apple Watch and medical PSG (polysomnography) equipment.

-Apple Watch was about 78% accurate in detecting REM sleep.
-When it made a error, it was most likely to confuse REM sleep for core sleep (21% of the time).
+Apple Watch is about 78% accurate in detecting REM sleep.
+The most common error was confusing REM sleep for core sleep (21% of the time).
 It rarely confused REM sleep for deep sleep and wake (<1% of the time each).

-This is the full confusion matrix, showing the true stage (rows) vs what the Apple Watch predicted (columns):
+This is the full confusion matrix, showing the true sleep stage (rows) vs the Apple Watch’s predicted sleep stage (columns):

 How to measure REM sleep on your Apple Watch